FilipDominec/rp2daq/README.md

 ![ipython console printout for rp.adc?](docs/ipython_command_info.png)

-Alternately, you can find the same information extracted in the [Python API reference](docs/PYTHON_REFERENCE.md).
-In contrast, none of the commands can be found in the python code, as they are generated dynamically by parsing the C code on startup.
+Alternately, you can find the same information extracted in the ```docs/PYTHON_REFERENCE.md``` file.
+Note that none of these commands are explicitly listed in the python code, as they are generated dynamically by parsing the C code on startup.
 This eliminates redundancy between the C firmware and the Python module, and always guarantees their perfect binary compatibility.

 ### Asynchronous commands